-  If you are thinking of protesting the proposed tax bill, there are several things you need to think about as you move forward.
+If you are thinking of appealing the proposed tax bill, there are several things you need to think about as you move forward.

-#2 – Get information on the House Bill 201 Evidence packet
+#2 – Get information By Requesting the Hearing Evidence Packet

 This is one of the critical steps you can take to help give you the best possible chance of winning your tax bill protest.
 This contains the information that the appraisal district is required to reference in order to appraise your property.
 For property owners in Houston Texas, this packet is available online and you can also request a copy of it to be sent to you prior to the hearing of your appeal.
 By getting this packet and having access to the information beforehand, you will be able to better prepare for your appeal.